The

 - lump sum bonus paid directly to the early childhood teacher and diploma or higher qualified educator/s

-- professional development (delivered by an accredited organisation) for the early childhood teacher and diploma or higher qualified educator/s specifically to assist them in delivering an approved kindergarten program
+- professional development (delivered by an accredited organisation that does not have the same ABN as the service) for the early childhood teacher and diploma or higher qualified educator/s specifically to assist them in delivering an approved kindergarten program

 - learning resources for the early childhood teacher and diploma or higher qualified educator/s to enhance the delivery of an approved kindergarten program.